sagemath/sagewiki_to_gh-2022-10-10/days4/projects/emacs.md

 The following is a slightly updated version.
 It might fail horribly and is not yet customizable.

-attachment:sage-mode-0.2.spkg

-To install:
+attachment:sage-mode-0.3.spkg

+The following installation instructions are suggested:

 {{{
-(add-to-list 'load-path (expand-file-name "~/emacs/sage")) (require 'python)
+(add-to-list 'load-path (expand-file-name "$SAGE_DATA/emacs")) (require 'python)
 (require 'pyrex "pyrex-mode")
 (require 'sage "sage-mode")
+(setq sage-command "$SAGE_ROOT/sage")
 }}}